wjzhengsh/keymgmt/keyprotect_manage_access_api.md

 ## Updating an access policy
 {: #update_policy}

 You can use a retrieved policy ID to modify an existing policy for a user.
-Send a request to {{site.data.keyword.Bluemix_notm}} Identity and Access Management by running the following command:
+Send a request to {{site.data.keyword.iamshort}} by running the following command:

 ```cURL
 curl -X PUT \